 1979: ELO had a huge hit on their hands as "Don't Bring Me Down" motored up from #41 to #18.

-1982: Donna Summer and husband Buce Sudano celebrated the birth of daughter Amada Grace Sudano.
+1982: The Police performed at Stade Percival-Molson Stadium on the campus of McGill University in Montreal, Quebec, Canada.1982: Donna Summer and husband Buce Sudano celebrated the birth of daughter Amada Grace Sudano.

-1984: Lionel Richie had his second #1 on the AC chart with his great album Can't Slow Down as "Stuck On You" was #1 for a second week.
+1984: Lionel Richie had his second #1 on the AC chart from his great album Can't Slow Down as "Stuck On You" was #1 for a second week.

 1984: Ray Parker, Jr. had his biggest career hit as "Ghostbusters" reached #1.
 That ended Prince's hold on the top spot with his great song "When Doves Cry".

-1995: The funeral of Jerry Garcia was held in Velvedere, California.
+1995: The funeral of Jerry Garcia was held in Belvedere, California.

 2005: The Eagles performed at Harrah's Outdoor Arena in Lake Tahoe, Nevada.

-1943: Kenny Gamble, who wrote so many great hists with Leon Huff, was born in Philadelphia, Pennsylvania.
+1943: Kenny Gamble, who wrote so many great hits with Leon Huff, was born in Philadelphia, Pennsylvania.

 1949: Eric Carmen of the Raspberries and a great solo star, was born in Cleveland, Ohio.